HilFerr/Projects/README.md

 #### Description

-Simple code that adds a number to the previously written number.
+Simple loop that adds a number to the previously written number.

 #### Installation